EklectikDesign2020/Pc-Monitor/README.md

 Pc movement.

 # Config Gmail account
-Log in to your account, once done click on your profile icon top right corner and click on 'Manage your account', on the left side you will see 'security', then search for 'less secure access' 'ENABLE'.
-I don't recommend doing this with your personal E-mail.
+1. Log in to your account.
+2. Select your profile icon on the top right corner of the window.
+3. Select 'Manage your account'
+4. Select Security on the left side od the window
+5. Then ENABLE Less Secure Access

 # Donation or any idea's how to improve the program.
 For any idea's or if you wish to help a solo developer please contact me on Eklectik.design@hotmail.com